Code-Institute-Submissions/comics/README.md

 #### Home Page

 The Home page is the main page of the site and features a full gallery of all user submitted comics.
-Some comics with mature content are omitted for users under the age of 16, or if not logged in.
+Some comics with mature content are omitted for users under the age of 16 and for users not logged in.
 The home page also contains a search bar for users to find comics based on the comics name, description, author or genre.
-The page also allows the user to see more about individual comics and redirect them to a site where they may purchase the book if interested.
+The page also allows the user to see more about individual comics and redirect them to a site where they may purchase the comic if interested.

 The Home page allows signed in users to favourite/unfavourite comics by clicking the heart button next to each comic image.